-Learn a few words of Japanese
+Learn a Few Words of Japanese!

 However, a golden tip for traveling to Japan is to learn the word Sumimasen.
 If you can only remember one word in Japan, make it Sumimasen (excuse me), which can be used when calling the waiter over to order your food or bumping into a stranger and many other instances!

 Bringing me to my next point – English in Japan.
-While you may be used to traveling around the world and being able to connect with the local people via some degree of English I wouldn’t count on it in Japan.
+While you may be used to traveling around the world and being able to connect with the local people via some degree of English, I wouldn’t count on it in Japan.

 Every time I return to the country, I forget how little English people speak.
-Even simple words that you can usually convey in other countries are typically a no go here.
+Even simple words that you can usually convey in other countries are typically a no-go here.
 I find it endearing, and it’s part of why I love Japan so much.
 Truly a world away from the world.

 However, It is becoming more and more common for the younger generations to know a bit of English.
 I’ve had many situations getting approached on the streets, in hotels, or even in public bathrooms with younger Japanese wanting to practice their English with me.

-To help you cope download Google Translate to your phone.
+To help you cope, download Google Translate to your phone.
 We also found many Japanese business owners with translator devices which came in incredibly useful.

 Experience a Japanese Onsen

-Visiting a Japanese Onsen should be at the top of your things to do in Japan list, even if you only go once!
+Visiting a Japanese Onsen or Japanese sento should be at the top of your things to do in Japan list, even if you only go once!
 An onsen is a Japanese hot spring where visitors are separated by sex and can soak naked in the warm water, usually outside.
 It’s culturally unique and only something you can fall in love with in Japan.

 An onsen is incredibly relaxing, especially during the winter months and an experience to be had.
 As Japan is a volcanically active country, there are thousands of onsens scattered throughout.

 Don’t be shy!
 Everyone in an onsen is naked, and no one cares that you’re naked.
 You should not wear a bathing suit in an onsen and some traditional onsens even ban tattoos, so check accordingly if you have them.

 The Japanese Immigration Bureau has regulations about acceptance into the country on short-term visas, and ask that air carriers check for proof of onward travel.
 Of course, this is dependant on your passport, so check with your embassy first.

 You can buy the cheapest flight out of Japan to provide proof and figure the rest out later, or you can buy a ticket and cancel it within 24 hours – which many airlines let you do.
 Or you can arrive to the airport with a travel plan just in case you asked and follow through with it if the gate agent happens to check.

-The risk is all up to you, but I would advise at least getting the airport early so you have the time to figure it out without missing your flight.
-We’ve arrived to airports early before so we could step out of line, connect to WiFi, and book a last minute ticket just so we could check into our flight.
+The risk is all up to you, but I would advise at least getting to the airport early so you have the time to figure it out without missing your flight.
+We’ve arrived at airports early before so we could step out of line, connect to WiFi, and book a last minute ticket just so we could check into our flight.